Fern Cakes

 Custard Donuts

 Doughy little buns, stuffed full of delicious custard, before being rolled in a generous coating of sugar.
-Custard doughnuts are the top tier sweet treat.
+Custard doughnuts are the top-tier sweet treat.
 When it comes to doughnuts, particularly of the filled variety, custard will always be my preference.
-Don’t get me wrong, I do love a Jam Donut too – the flavour […]
+Don’t get me wrong, I do love a Jam Doughnut too – the flavour options […]

 Tattie Scones

-Traditional Scottish recipe for potato scones, or as they’re better known as in Scotland, tattie scones.
-Originally published in November 2021.
-Updated in May 2023.
+Traditional Scottish recipe for potato scones, or as they’re better known in Scotland, Tattie Scones.
 Let me be honest here.
 This is a recipe I have made time and time again, with the intention of sharing it here on Baking with Granny.
-But every time […]
+But every time I make some Tattie Scones, I face the same issue… […]

 Sponge Drops